koying/ha-remote-command-line/README.md

 # Remote command-line integration for Home Assistant

-This is an "extension" of the builtin [`command_line`](https://www.home-assistant.io/integrations/sensor.command_line/) integration.
+This component brings together the builtin [`command_line`](https://www.home-assistant.io/integrations/sensor.command_line/) and [`shell command`](https://www.home-assistant.io/integrations/shell_command//) integrations.
-Besides the functionalities of the hereabove, it also:
+Besides the functionalities of the hereabove, it adds the following capabilities:

 - allow to disable polling altogether, relying on `homeassistant.update_entity` to trigger updates of the sensors
-- helps for remote connections via SSH
+- helper for remote connections via SSH

-Additionally, it implements the functionalities of the `shell_command` service, with the added capability to specify a timeout value.

-## Changelog

-### 0.5

-- FIX: execute service async
+- adds a `timeout` parameter to the service

-### 0.4

-- ADD: create keypair if not specified and not found
-- FIX: do not escape double quotes

-### 0.3

-- FIX: local execution

-### 0.2

-- FIX: do not force return value
-- FIX: Return error messages

-### 0.1

-- Initial release

 ## Installation
 ### HACS

 1. Launch HACS